The following are interdisciplinary research projects that our team is currently completing:

 Yuck!
 Gross! and Ewwww!
 Applying interdisciplinary insights to design communication strategies for effectively addressing negative responses to water reuse practices

-Researcher: Stephanie Cote
+Researcher: Stephanie Shouldice

 Project Description: To conserve water, communities can reuse treated wastewater for activities like toilet flushing, irrigation and drinking.
 But people are disgusted by the idea of using water that once touched human feces.
 Drawing from social psychology (Terror Management Theory and disgust) and communications literatures, Stephanie is investigating how communication tools and messages can be designed to address automatic, emotional disgust responses to water reuse project proposals.
 This barrier must be managed for water reuse to become a viable water supply solution.